tsertkov/tpl-aws-website/README.md

 # tpl-aws-website

-A monorepo template for an AWS-hosted static website, complete with infrastructure code and CI/CD automations, multiple environments with optional basic auth protection.
+A monorepo template for an AWS-hosted static website, complete with infrastructure code and CI/CD automations, multiple environments, optional basic auth protection.

 ## Table of Contents